-No, because remember your goal was to only lose 5 in the first place.
+No, because remember your original goal was to only lose 5 pounds in the first place.
 Set goals that appear out of reach because it will challenge you to work harder than you’ve ever worked before and if you don’t reach your doubled goal, chances are you’ve already reached further than you ever thought you could in the first place.